fatima3558/sei-tic-tac-toe/plan.md

-# Peudo-Code Tic Tac Toe
+# Pseudo-Code Tic Tac Toe

 Next Week, you'll be building a [tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe) game from scratch.
 To prepare, the deliverable this week is to plan it out!
 You'll also get to practice writing [markdown](https://guides.github.com/features/mastering-markdown/).